matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	#' @importFrom Rcpp sourceCpp
 	NULL

-REally, you should just be checking out hte chapter in [**Hadley Wickham's book**](http://r-pkgs.had.co.nz/man.html) to figure out how to do this, as it is much more thorough, but this code can atleast get you started.
+Really, you should just be checking out the chapter in [**Hadley Wickham's book**](http://r-pkgs.had.co.nz/man.html) to figure out how to do this, as it is much more thorough, but this code can at least get you started.
 Note that they last three lines are necessary if you want to include C++ code in your package, and the `@import methods` statement is necessary if you want to create your own object class for your package.

 ## Adding In C++ Code